shastaxc/metronome/README.md

 * All Steps from players other than you are sub DNC (unless Feather Step was used because that can only come from main DNC)
 * Feather Step from other DNC do not get job point bonus to duration
-* Max duration is 2 minutes, or 2:40 if full job point allocation to Step Duration

 ## TODO / Known Issues
 * Hide UI if not on DNC or sub DNC.
 Make this feature configurable.